ahmedrh99/Go1_navigation/README.md

 ```bash
 roslaunch start navigate.launch
 ```
-## in another terminal ssh into jetson 15 also, source the bash file and export the ROSMASTER as mentioned above and run the node for sending the goal positions
+## in another terminal ssh into jetson 15, source the bash file and export the ROSMASTER as mentioned above.
+finally run the node for sending the goal positions
 ```
 rosrun a2_ros2udp goal_sender.py
 ```